The Ramblers (draft)

 Maria demurred, “Mom, you said they were friends.
 It sounds like an uncertain quest.”

-Maria circulated Joyce’s instructions.
+Maria circulated the written request.
 “I don’t want to relive the broken history of this war.
 He is gifting a family continuity I know to be irreplaceable.”

 Furthering his analysis, he continued “Though the weather provides another safeguard, Marlene, the military veil that has kept your presence in Rome quiet since your arrival this morning will not last.
 If we remain intrepid, however, spontaneity will not lose its advantages as we navigate the solemn and imposing thoroughfares and piazzas where the fate of Italy is decided.”